quintus-sertorius-blue/BlueSertorius/pages/about.md

 ---

 A decade ago, a beast called Crohn's disease hit me.
 I was a frail teenager, with friends that were nerds, whose life was only about studying, videogames and reading sci-fi and fantasy.
 That  event changed my life completely.
 In the next years, a  series of misfortunes followed.
-A pneumothorax, a mutilation, a pneumonia and, the worst of all, a terrible period of anxiety and depression where I really thought I would not get out.

 In that darkest moment I found the knowledge necessary to get out of that slump.
 Yes, I had fire in my bones, I was motivated to get out but if *somebody on the Internet did not share his knowledge* about nutrition, health, artificial stressor, dopamine,...
 How could I have understood that my autoimmune disease was related to grains, that my mental health was destroyed by porn and videogames and the reason I was restless was that I did not have a mission in my life?